hephbuild/heph/website/docs/Concepts/target.md

 ### `transitive`

 You can optionally specify `deps`, `tools`, `env` and `pass_env` that will be transitively applied when the current target is required as `tools` or `deps`:
-This si especially useful if a tool requires at runtime another tool to function.
+This is especially useful if a tool requires at runtime another tool to function.

 Example: